AJWest22/MS3/README.md

 ## Acknowledgements

-- My mentor Mo Shami for his feedback.
+- My mentor Tim Nelson for his feedback and support.

-- My family and friends for testing this site on their devices.
+- My family and friends for testing this site on their devices, and for their support with this project and course.